Create a design file and attach a geographic coordinate system. This ensures that the imported graphics will be drawn in the correct space.

 ID, BOOK, OPERATOR, STATUS, X_SURF, L_SURF, ELEVATION, TD, FIELD, LEASENAME, LEASENUM and COMPDATE.

-For the import, a metafile is created (a file with the extension VRT and the Open Source GDAL format, see https://gdal.org/ and https://gdal.org/en/stable/drivers/vector/vrt.html).
+For the import of CSV or Excel file, a metafile is created.
+This file has the extension VRT and is formatted according to the Open Source GDAL format, see https://gdal.org/ and https://gdal.org/en/stable/drivers/vector/vrt.html.

 The graphics are imported into the open design file and are automatically converted to OpenCities Map features with properties.

 The following VRT template can be used to create a custom VRT file to import an XLSX file with points.
+There is no need to save the XLSX file to a CSV file.
 The coordinates are listed in the columns Lat and Long.
 During import the coordinates are transformed to the coordinate system of the active model.
 The attached ZIP file addresses.zip contains an example.

 Note: A VRT file can be created quickly using AI-tools, by dragging the XLS in the AI-dialog.